Sam-J-Harris/Penguin-huddling-a-continuum-model/README.md

 adzeta: find |dz/dzeta|, for use with the "integrate" function.

 VAevald: the function VAeval from chebfun returning only the basis vector for derivatives -- see [6].

+penguin_plots_aspect_ratio: plots the aspect ratio (AR) of the steady shape vs a parameter, either Pe or beta.

 centrepoly: centres a polygon around the origin.